 We’re covered where to stay in Medellin in regards to safety, the coolest neighborhoods, and best accommodation!

+Still not sure where to stay in Medellin?
 Our top hostel and hotel are both in the upscale, legendary El Poblado neighborhood, which holds our ranks for the best neighborhood in Medellin for nightlife.
 The best hostel is Hostel Rango Boutique and best hotel is Binn Hotel.

 We also covered the best places to stay on a budget, for families, and Medellin’s tourist attractions above.
 Let us know if we missed anything in the comments!